-For the rare occasion you don’t eat all your cheese curds the day
+For the rare occasion when you don’t eat all your cheese curds the day

 you get them, you can store them in an airtight container in your refrigerator.

-This will keep your curds fresh for around a week, although we’d recommend
+This will keep your curds fresh for around a week, although we recommend

-enjoying them while they’re as fresh as possible.
+enjoying them when they’re as fresh as possible.
 If you are looking for

 longer-term storage options, try freezing your cheese curds.
 You can keep unopened